Malay styles and titles: Datuk

 Datuk is a federal title that has been conferred since 1965.
 It is limited to recipients of Panglima Jasa Negara (Commander of the Order of Meritorious Service) (PJN) and Panglima Setia Diraja (Commander of the Order of Loyalty to the Royal Family of Malaysia) (PSD).
 There may be up to 200 living PJN holders and 200 living PSD holders at any one time.
-The wife of a Datuk is called a Datin.
-The recipients and their wives are then bestowed with the style of Yang Berbahagia (The Felicitous).
+The title of the wife of a male Datuk is Datin; women with the title can take either the title Datin or Datuk.
+The recipients and their wives are then bestowed with the style of Yang Berbahagia (The Honourable).